victorers1/flutter_experiments/README.md

 My Flutter application to test packages.
 A new branch is created as I start with a new package.

 **WARN:** this repo is not intended to do a much as possible examples of every package available on [pub.dev](pub.dev).
-This is a playground for my self to test packages that I'm considering use in personal or professional projects.
+This is a playground for my self to test packages that I'm considering to use in personal or professional projects.

 ## Getting Started